theobald-software/theobald-software.github.io/content/_en/xtract-is/sap-connection/the-connection-manager.md

 If everything is filled out correctly, try to establish a connection to SAP by clicking the Test Connection button.
 If the connection is ok, you can start using the Xtract IS components now.

+**Trace Directory**

+You also have the option to log debug information.
+If you want to log debug information you have to enter a valid directory path into the [*Log Directory*](https://my.theobald-software.com/index.php?/Knowledgebase/Article/View/72/9/how-to-activate-tracing-for-xtract-products) field in the connection manager.

+Please note that the logging usually should only be activated when requested by the Theobald Software support team.
+There is plenty of information that will be collected.
+This can decrease the capacity of your hard drives dramatically.
+Please note that the default logging is independent of the debug logging settings.
+The default logging will be accessed even if the trace directory entry in the connection manager is left blank.

 **RFC library (API)**: Classic or NetWeaver. <br>

 The RFC API (Remote Function Call) allows to establish an RFC connection to an SAP system from an external system, that communicates as Client or Server with the SAP system.